387.5 MA Coverage for SSI Recipients

 387.53 End of SSI MA Benefits

-The CAO will get an IEVS Exchange #6 alert when an individual becomes ineligible for SSI.
-The CAO must review the individual's eligibility for all other MA benefits, such as Healthy Horizons, NMP, and Medically Needy Only (MNO), and for stopping SSI MA coverage.
+Most of the time, the CAO will get an Exchange 6 hit or an alert when an individual becomes ineligible for SSI.
+The CAO must review the individual's eligibility for all other MA benefits, such as Healthy Horizons, PH 95, MAWD, MAGI, NMP, and Medically Needy Only (MNO), before terminating the SSI MA coverage.

 Important: The SSI MA must remain open until the eligibility review for other MA benefits is completed.